celo-org/celo-monorepo/packages/docs/operations-manual/securing-nodes-and-services.md

 # Securing Celo nodes and services

 Running Celo nodes and services securely, especially as part of running a valdiator, is of utmost importance.
-Failure to do so can lead to severe consequences including, but not limited to loss of funds, slashing due to double signing, etc. Here are some additional tips and tricks:
+Failure to do so can lead to severe consequences including, but not limited to loss of funds, slashing due to double signing, etc. Here are some recommendations:

 ### RPC Endpoints